Rio Tinto Group (RIO) Shares Up Despite Recent Market Volatility

-Rio Tinto Group (NYSE: RIO)’s stock price has increased by 1.36 compared to its previous closing price of 70.62.
-Despite this, the company has experienced a -1.55% fall in its stock price over the last five trading sessions.
+Rio Tinto Group (NYSE: RIO)’s stock price has increased by 1.05 compared to its previous closing price of 67.54.
+However, the company has experienced a -6.13% decline in its stock price over the last five trading sessions.
 MarketWatch.com reported on 11/08/22 that Apple, Pepsi and more big stock names are newest members of group buying ‘greener’ concrete and steel

 Is It Worth Investing in Rio Tinto Group (NYSE: RIO) Right Now?